xun19/easy-ring/README.md

 - Show a dialog asking for "Allow me to turn on sound effects?"

 ## Thanks
-The implementation of the custom sheet music effect is thanks to the inspiration of Zhang Xinxu (https://www.zhangxinxu.com/wordpress/2017/06/html5-web-audio-api-js-ux-voice/) and Wang Rui
-The MusicBox component is supported 👍 by the https://www.jianshu.com/p/4f4c8bbd9775, https://www.zhanhu56.com/h5/music_box/, https://github.com/chchlsh/MusicBox, and their inspiration and help make this component more expansive and fun.
+The implementation of the custom sheet music effect is thanks to the inspiration of Zhang Xinxu 【https://www.zhangxinxu.com/wordpress/2017/06/html5-web-audio-api-js-ux-voice/ 】and Wang Rui who supports the MusicBox component 👍 【 https://www.jianshu.com/p/4f4c8bbd9775, https://www.zhanhu56.com/h5/music_box/, https://github.com/chchlsh/MusicBox 】, and their inspiration and help make this component more expansive and fun.

 ## github
 https://github.com/xun19/easy-ring